- Private or group?

 - Your policy should cover the activity of trekking to a high altitude, mountain rescue services, helicopter call out etc.

-- It is always best to purchase this insurance from a local insurer as you can handle this much easier in the event of a claim.
+- It is always best to purchase this insurance from your local insurer as you can handle this much easier in the event of a claim.

 - What supporting documents are required in the event of a claim (e.g. receipts, booking summary, etc.).

 - How much is the excess / deductible in the event of a claim.

 - Have you submitted your insurance details to your tour consultant for our records?

 Can’t find any insurer willing to cover this activity?